PressTpro/nPanel/README.md

 # nPanel
 A Open Source cPanel Clone
- nPanel is a Open Source Alternative to cPanel & WHM, You can use it to check your server info, mysql databases, knowledge bases, seo tools, phpmyadmin etc. nPanel is Designed for Windows Servers, You cannot use it in Linux
+ nPanel is a Open Source Alternative to cPanel & WHM, You can use it to check your server info, mysql databases, knowledge bases, seo tools, phpmyadmin etc. nPanel is Designed for Windows Servers, You cannot use it in Linux, nPanel is in Private Betas
  # Features

 ### nPanel Main Page